-Upon transitioning to WCM;
+Upon transitioning to WCM:

-The County must respond to the MCP within 2 Working Days regarding the CCS eligible Member's request to continue working with their Public Health Nurse (PHN).
-In the event that the requested PHN is no longer available, the County must provide reasonable notice to the MCP of the PHN's last day in the CCS program.
+The County must respond to the MCP within 2 Working Days regarding the CCS eligible Member's request to continue working with their PHN.
+In the event that the requested PHN is no longer available, the County must provide notice to the MCP of the PHN's last day in the CCS Program.
+If the County does not want to proceed with discussions, the County must submit a written notification to DHCS and the MCP on county letterhead to advise on the decision.